rcraggs/docs/hosts.md

 inventory('hosts.yml');
 ~~~

-Make sure what you `~/.ssh/config` file contains information about your domains and how to connect.
+Make sure that your `~/.ssh/config` file contains information about your domains and how to connect.
 Or you can specify that information in `deploy.php` file itself.

 ~~~php